Five Reasons You’re Still Hungry (Even After Eating)

 At first, you may still feel hungry or unsatisfied.

 This is because your body and brain are learning to adjust to normal food signals again.
-Your taste buds are used to the “fireworks show” of ultra-processed food.
-Fresh, whole foods feel boring at first, and you may even think you’ll never feel full, even when you are.
-But if you stick with it for a few weeks, your body does catch up.
+Your taste buds and hunger cues are used to intensity, so whole foods can feel boring at first.

-You start noticing that you actually feel satisfied after a meal with lean protein, fiber, and healthy fats.
-You don’t crash an hour later, and your cravings become less intense.
+You feel satisfied after meals with protein, fiber, and fat.
+You don’t crash an hour later and cravings lose their grip.

 The Takeaway